magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

   - task: "Execute the model-internal output script `rds report` via the command window.
-This script collects the results of several report-functions - that calculate many key output variables like Production, Land Use or Yields - and writes them into one rds file."
+This script collects the results of several report-functions - that calculate many key output variables like Production, Land Use or Yields - and writes them into an rds file."
     solution: "1. open a command window in the main MAgPIE model folder\n
-               2. select model run by typing in number and press `ENTER`\n
+               2. select model run by typing in the respective number and press `ENTER`\n
                3. select `rds report` by pressing `2` and `ENTER`\n
                4. select `Direct execution` by pressing `3` and `ENTER`\n"
   - task: "Open a validation pdf (either in a folder containing your own simulation